hello3196/DeepFashion/README.md

 ## 4. Reproduce the results

-To reproduce the results for images from MUSINSA, download the
+To reproduce the results for images from MUSINSA, download the pre-trained model "whole.pkl" [here]().
+The location for the model should be:

+	DeepFashion/
+	    __MACOSX/
+	    models/
+	        whole.pkl
+	    README.md
+	    scripts/
+	    src/

+To reproduce the results, run:

+	python -m src.val --conf src.conf.whole